Orbittman/IDL.MapsApi.Net/README.md

 - GoogleMapsApiKey
 - GoogleMapsGeoApiEndPoint

-This can be overridden by passing the root path to the ApiClient constructor or setting the RootPath of a request and passing in the api key or in the case of hte Google requests a GoogleCredentials class to the request constructor.
+This can be overridden by passing the root path to the ApiClient constructor or setting the RootPath of a request and passing in the api key or in the case of the Google requests a GoogleCredentials class to the request constructor.
 This is because from expreience the path formats can be different when using different requests to the same provider.

 If you would rather use a different client than the built in one you can create a wrapper for libraries such as RestSharp.
 ````c#